 After saving and closing this file in Nano, you can run the

 sudo apt update command one more time to verify that the previously reported error is no longer present:

 Create a server snapshot

 A snapshot represents a specific state of the virtual machine, including its settings and its hard disk (VDI-file) contents.
-Snapshots are stored on your host PC’s hard disk.
+VirtualBox stores snapshots on your host PC’s hard disk.
 You can take as many snapshots as you want and you can revert the state of the virtual machine to a snapshot at any time.
 You can even clone your virtual machine into a new one, based on a specific snapshot.

 It is highly recommended to make a snapshot after the initial installation and each time before you are about to make changes, perform a system update, or want to just experiment a bit.
 In case something goes wrong, you can then simply rollback to the previous state that was still working.

 At this point your newly installed Debian server is ready, which means now would be an excellent time to create a snapshot.
 It is best to make a snapshot when the virtual machine is turned off (